BelkinNikita/Labirinth/README.md

 Red block kills a player

-Green block kills a player and red blocks too.
+Green block kills a player and red blocks.

 Yellow blocks gains a score point